agnaldom/architecting-serveless-Solutions/aws-lambda-review.md

 5. In a stream-based event source, the number of concurrent Lambda execution will equal:

-* Request rate * average function duration.
+* The number of actives shards.

-5. Which of the following statements about serveless deployments are true?
+6. Which of the following statements about serveless deployments are true?

 * You can model your infraestructure in a AWS CloudFormation template and use that to deploy your desired stack.